 Imagine you’re wandering the aisles of your local grocery store.
 You’ve been there so many times you’ve lost count, and you usually buy the same things.
 But today, as you walk down the soup aisle, a colorful sign catches your eye.
 It’s placed under an arrangement of soup cans that you’ve never seen before.
 You’re intrigued, so instead of quickly grabbing your go-to soup brand, you take a closer look—the sign details what’s different about the new soup and its benefits.

-POP displays don’t just direct people’s attention to a product.
-They can also educate consumers.
+POP displays don’t just direct people’s attention to a product, and they can also educate consumers.
 Depending on the size of the display, it can include lots of details or even a FAQs list explaining what makes the new product worth someone’s time and money.

-Point of purchase displays are also pretty flexible.
-You can choose a small tabletop display to highlight specials at a restaurant or go big and select a display that covers the walls and windows to announce a new product line or the launch of a new and exciting service.
+Point of purchase displays are pretty flexible.
+You can choose a small tabletop display to highlight specials at a restaurant or go big and select a display covering the walls and windows to announce a new product line or launch a new and exciting service.

 You can fully customize the size and complexity of your POP display to match your particular needs.
-In fact, targeted advertising is enormously successful.
-It builds customer interest and generates conversions at a much higher rate than traditional advertising methods.
+In fact, targeted advertising is enormously successful and it builds customer interest and generates conversions at a much higher rate than traditional advertising methods.
 Point of purchase displays are a great method to use targeted advertising, as companies can tailor their design to feature products in ways that attract their customer base.

 Make the Most of Your Point of Purchase Display

 The POP display options available from SpeedPro can be accented with attachable, adjustable LEDs, spots or other light options.
-Incorporating lighting in your POP displays can draw increased attention from potential customers.
-Lights catch the eye and will elevate the quality of any display.
+Incorporating lighting in your POP displays can draw increased attention from potential customers, and lights catch the eye and elevate any display’s quality.

-For a stronger presence, customize one of our truss displays, which are versatile exhibit structures held together by sleek and sturdy metal frames.
+Customize one of our versatile truss displays exhibit structures held together by sleek and sturdy metal frames for a stronger presence.
 No assembly tools are required, and setup is quick and simple.
 Complete your POP display with attention-grabbing graphics on backlit pop-ups with optional lighting and a custom display counter available in several shapes and sizes.

 SpeedPro: Your Partner Printers

-In addition to POP displays, we also create trade show displays as well as vehicle wraps, event graphics, window graphics and more.
+In addition to POP displays, we also create trade show displays and vehicle wraps, event graphics, window graphics and more.
 We’ll work with you to bring your ideas to life and produce attention-grabbing graphics that meet your needs.
 To learn more, find the SpeedPro studio nearest you today.